Signs You’re Dehydrated and How To Rehydrate Fast

 Lightheadedness

 If you’re beginning to get dizzy and have trouble walking stably, you might be dehydrated.
 Lightheadedness is a common symptom of dehydration, and it makes sense why.
-Being dehydrated decreases your blood pressure, which can cause some dizziness.
+Lack of hydration decreases your blood pressure, which can cause some dizziness.

 [Related: What is Brain Fog and How Can You Get Rid of It?]